Varun487/AIAlgoTrading/devops/README.md

 - See how to add domain

 ## Initialization and deployment scripts ![varunincomplete]
-- Initialize DB with required data
+- Initialize DB with required data ![incomplete]
+  - 1 company data from yahoo finance
 - Run required backtests
 - Automated build and deployment to VM